DNACENSolutions/dnac_ansible_workflows/workflows/ise_radius_integration/README.md

         retries: 3
         timeout: 4
   ```
-  mapping config to UI Actions:
+  Mapping Config to UI Actions:
   ![alt text](./images/aaa_full_config.png)

   * It also can be add with minimal config, for example (default: authentication_port: 1812, accounting_port: 1813, retries: 3, timeout: 4):